ScryEngineering/scrygroup.com/content/tutorial-pages/2019-07-29/dropping-into-python-interactive-shells.md

 python -i my_script.py
 ```

-This will execute `my_script.py` then drop into an interactive python REPL shell at the end of that scripts execution.
+This will execute `my_script.py` then drop into an interactive python <abbr title="Read Evaluate Print Loop">REPL</abbr> shell at the end of that scripts execution.

 This is a nice way to do this from the command line but there's other options for invoking this from code: